How to boost your broadband speed

 Minimise interference

-• Other wireless networks in your home – If you have more than one network in your home, it is worth considering whether they might be interfering with one another
+• Other wireless networks in your home – More than one network in your home can interfere with each other

-• Bluetooth devices – Bluetooth operates on its own set of frequencies, but can sometimes interfere with wifi
+• Bluetooth devices – Bluetooth uses different frequencies, but interference can still occur

-• Baby monitors and radios – Again, some such devices operate on the same spectrum as your broadband signal and so can cause interference
+• Baby monitors and radios – Devices like baby monitors can cause interference if they're on the same spectrum as your Wi-Fi

 Frequently asked questions